 Growth and development for all levels of staff is essential.
-VRD staff attend external trainings provided by such agencies as the American Association of Diabetes Educators, the Texas and national Association for Education and Rehabilitation of the Blind and Visually Impaired, the Assistive Technology Industry Association, the Council of State Administrators for Vocational Rehabilitation, the National Council of State Agencies for the Blind, and the University of Arkansas CURRENTS.
-Staff are encouraged to attend national, state, and local conferences related to VR, including the Association of People Supporting Employment First National

-Conference, Texas Association of Vocational Adjustment Coordinators, Southeast Regional Institute on Deafness training, Assistive Technology Industry Association International Conference, and the Capacity Building Institute regarding building capacity for postsecondary transition of students with disabilities.
+VRD staff attend external trainings provided by such agencies as the American Association of Diabetes Educators, the Texas Association for Education and Rehabilitation of the Blind and Visually Impaired, the Association for Education and Rehabilitation of the Blind and Visually Impaired, the Assistive Technology Industry Association, the Council of State Administrators for Vocational Rehabilitation, and the National Council of State Agencies for the Blind.
+Staff are encouraged to attend national, state, and local conferences related to VR, including the Association of People Supporting Employment First National Conference, Texas Association of Vocational Adjustment Coordinators, Southeast Regional Institute on Deafness training, Assistive Technology Industry Association International Conference, and the Capacity Building Institute regarding building capacity for postsecondary transition of students with disabilities.
 In so doing, they can receive training and network with other professionals.

-Additionally, trainings are conducted within the regions by designated training staff, and within the field offices by senior counselors, unit program specialists, managers, and others.
+Additionally, trainings are conducted within the regions by designated training staff, and within the field offices by senior counselors, unit program specialists, supervisors, managers, and others.

-Staff members also participate in training modules developed by the TWC Training and Development department's VRC job-specific training.
+Staff members also participate in training modules, such as vocational rehabilitation job-specific training, developed by the TWC Training and Development department's VR counselors.
 Training needs and priorities are identified on an ongoing basis.
 Past training has been in the areas of diabetes, substance abuse, caseload management, employment assistance, worker's compensation, criminal background checks, mental health first aid, counseling and adjustment to blindness, career choice counseling, autism, and self-employment.
 During their first year of employment, counselors attend internal training conducted by TWC Training and Development to enhance skills and develop a basic understanding of policy and how to implement caseload management processes.